 - 1. an apology

 - 2. reprimand

 - 3. probation

 - 4. work or service requirement

 - 5. restitution

 - 6. fine

 - 7. prohibition from College classes, functions or facilities

+- 8. special terms and conditions of enrollment and/or participation

-- 8. forfeiture of room fee, room deposit and security deposit
+- 9. forfeiture of room fee, room deposit and security deposit

-- 9. suspension or dismissal from a portion of the College
+- 10. suspension or dismissal from a portion of the College

-- 10. suspension or dismissal from the whole of the College
+- 11. suspension or dismissal from the whole of the College

-- 11. revocation of admission or a degree
+- 12. revocation of admission or a degree

-- 12. withholding a degree
+- 13. withholding a degree

-- 13. any other action as the College deems appropriate.
-The dean of students may suspend immediately a student if the Dean determines that the student's presence at the College poses an imminent threat of
+- 14. any other action as the College deems appropriate

-harm to self or others, or to property in the College community.
-Such suspension shall take effect when so designated and may not be stayed pending appeal unless otherwise determined by the College president.
+The Dean of Students may suspend immediately a student if the Dean determines that the student's presence at the College poses an imminent threat of harm to self or others, or to property in the College community.
+Such suspension shall take effect when so designated and may not be stayed pending appeal unless otherwise determined by the College President.